elisa-tech/wg-osep/README.md

-The ELISA Open-Source Engineering Process working group (OSEP) examines how software engineering processes can be used to facilitate the certification of safety-critical systems incorporating Linux and other FOSS.
+The ELISA Open-Source Engineering Process working group (OSEP) examines how software engineering processes can be used to facilitate the certification of safety-related systems incorporating Linux and other FOSS.
 We aim to consider the roles that a Linux-based OS might have in such systems, and identify how FOSS developers, system integrators and product creators can specify these, and provide evidence to support associated safety arguments.